-THDA may award up to 10 points to applications that include the use of non-THDA resources towards the development costs of the project.
+THDA may award up to 10 points to applications that include the use of non-THDA resources towards the development costs of the project as outlined in Section 12 of this program description.
 Rental assistance and permanent financing resources will not be considered in this category.
 THDA will award points based on the percentage of non-THDA resources in the project against the total development cost for the project.
 In order to receive points, there must be written documentation in the application supporting the contribution of the non-THDA leveraged funds to the project.

-RURAL DESIGNATION - Up to 10 points
+RURAL DESIGNATION - Up to 5 points

-THDA will award 7 points for applications with projects located in designated rural areas of Tennessee.
-For this program description, "rural" is defined as all Tennessee counties except the following: Anderson, Blount, Bradley, Carter, Coffee, Davidson, Dyer, Gibson, Hamilton, Hamblen, Haywood, Knox, Loudon, Madison, Maury, Montgomery, Putnam, Roane, Rutherford, Shelby, Sumner, Unicoi, Williamson and Wilson.
+THDA will award 4 points for applications with projects located in designated rural areas of Tennessee.
+For this program description, "rural" is defined as all Tennessee counties except the following: Anderson, Blount, Bradley, Carter, Coffee, Davidson, Dyer, Gibson, Hamilton, Hamblen, Haywood, Knox, Loudon, Madison, Maury, Montgomery, Putnam, Roane, Rutherford, Shelby, Sumner, Unicoi, Williamson, and Wilson.
 All other counties are considered Rural.

-THDA will award an additional 3 points if the applicant is a Tennessee Public Housing Authority in one of the above identified rural counties.
+THDA will award an additional 1 point if the applicant is a Tennessee Public Housing Authority, or a nonprofit subsidiary of a PHA, in one of the above identified rural counties.